lockss/lockss-rtd-manual/docs/introduction/index.rst

 ..
 COMMENT LATESTVERSION

-This version, LOCKSS 2.0-beta1, is the first "seventh "beta" release of the LOCKSS system on the road to LOCKSS 2.0, after seven "alpha" releases.
+This version, LOCKSS 2.0-beta1, is the first "beta" release of the LOCKSS system on the road to LOCKSS 2.0, after seven "alpha" releases.

 .. only:: html